What We Do

 Why We Do It

-Hands for Vietnam believes that EVERY DEAF PERSON was CREATED with PURPOSE and VALUE.
+Hands for Vietnam believes that EVERY DEAF PERSON was CREATED with

 The Situation in Vietnam